casillano/youtube-karaoke/README.md

 ![](karaoke.gif)

 # How to Use
+Paste a link to a youtube music video and this app will magically create a karaoke experience from it.

 For the application to work properly, the title of the given youtube video must be in the form {Artist}-{Song_Name}.
 It's okay if there are extra bits as long as the main information is where it's supposed to be.\
 Examples:
 * Watsky-Ten Fingers